dcherry88/dcherry88.github.io/_posts/2020-02-09-Teams-Cert-Expirations.md

 <table><thead><tr><th>Certificate</th><th>Expiration</th><th>Description</th><th>Created by</th></tr></thead><tbody>
 ```
 ![initvar](/img/certexpteams/initvar.png)

-We are going to set a condition now.
-This will check the output from the pull of Sharepoint items and if it is empty, discontinue the flow.
-If it isn’t empty,, it continues onward.
+Now we need a condition.
+This will check the output from the Get Sharepoint Items step and if it is empty, discontinue the flow.
+Otherwise, it continues.

 ```
 @not(empty(body('Get_expiration_dates_within_next_30_days')?['value']))